btozer/gmg/README.md

 **Step 1:**

-Ensure your py27-gmg environment is active:
+Ensure your py27-gmg environment is active, on macOS or Linux use:

     source activate py27-gmg

+Or on Windows use:

+    activate py27-gmg

 **Step 2: Install dependencies**